Inspection outcome: Standards met

 Pharmacy context

 This is an independent retail pharmacy located in central London close to Baker Street station.
 People who visit the pharmacy usually live or work locally, and some of its customers are tourists.
-The pharmacy dispenses private and NHS prescriptions, and it sells some over the counter medicines and other merchandise.
-The pharmacist is able to prescribe medicines and provides some private consultations.
+The pharmacy dispenses private and NHS prescriptions, and it sells some over-the-counter medicines and other merchandise.
+The pharmacy also provides the NHS Pharmacy First service, and it has a private travel clinic.

 Inspection summary findings